 For anyone starting on their poker journey, there are plenty of facets of the game to learn .
 Betting, bluffing, pot equity – they’ll all appear at some point or another as you learn the game and become familiar with its rules and strategies.

-Before you learn almost anything else however, there’s one vital aspect to the game you must know: the poker hand rankings.
-It’s the most basic part of the game and the most important, as it forms the basis for everything you might learn afterwards Quite simply, learning poker hand rankings is something the new player can’t ignore.
+Before you learn almost anything else however, there’s one vital aspect to the game you must know: the hands rankings.
+It’s the most basic part of the game and the most important, as it forms the basis for everything you might learn afterwards

 In Texas hold’em, you’ll be dealt two cards, which are unique to you, plus there are also five cards dealt into the middle of the table, which can be used by everyone.
-You then have to get the best five-card poker hand, essentially meaning that you’re discarding two cards.
+You then have to get the best five-card, essentially meaning that you’re discarding two cards.

-Now that we know how to create a hand in Texas hold’em poker, let’s take a look at the official poker hands ranked.
-The hands listed below go from best to worst, and they start with the number one poker hand – the royal flush.
+Now that we know how to create a hand in Texas hold’em poker, let’s take a look at the official hands ranked.
+The hands listed below go from best to worst in poker rankings, starting with the number one hand – the royal flush.
+Familiarizing yourself with poker card rankings and understanding poker hands in order will give you a significant advantage at the table.

 This is the best hand in poker, however it’s incredibly rare to see – some experienced players have never managed to hit one.
 It is formed when a player gets 10-J-Q-K-A, all of the same suit.